StarpTech/graphql-registry/README.md

 ### Schema federation

+GET - `/graphs` Returns all registered graphs.

-GET - `/schema/latest` Returns the last registered schema definition of all services.
+GET - `/schema/latest?graph_name=my_graph` Returns the last registered schema definition of all services.

-POST - `/schema/push` Validates and registers new schema for a service.
+POST - `/schema/push` Creates a new graph and schema for a service.

 <details>
 <summary>Example Request</summary>